STEP - SUMMER Transition and Empowerment Program

-The combination of work experience and blindness-related skills--along with fun-filled activities such as cookouts, swimming, mall excursions, and various other outings--will foster self-confidence and independence in blind teens.
-From July 3-8, students will attend the national convention of the National Federation of the Blind in Orlando, Florida.
-This exciting conference will allow them to meet thousands of competent blind people from across the country.
+From July 7-12, students will attend the national convention of the National Federation of the Blind in Las Vegas, Nevada.
+This exciting conference will allow them to meet thousands of competent blind people from across the country including educators and career mentors.
 The students will also have the chance to participate in a wide variety of informative seminars and youth-oriented social and life skills activities.

-Training will begin June 10 and conclude August 4.
+Training will begin June 16 and conclude August 10.
 We recognize that there may be some overlap between the start and/or conclusion of our program and school district dates.
 If accepted, we are happy to coordinate with a student’s school district in this regard.

 Due to limited space, we cannot guarantee that every applicant will be granted enrollment, and applicants must have an open case with their state’s vocational rehabilitation agency or other funding entity to cover program costs.